cloudfoundry/cf-networking-release/README.md

 	- This will contain the plugin directory where RUNC-CNI will be looking when it is invoking CNI plugins.
 By default the CNI plugins should end up in `/var/vcap/packages/runc-cni/bin/` on the host VM.
 	- For more info on **bosh packaging scripts** read [this](http://bosh.io/docs/packages.html#create-a-packaging-script).

+0. Remove the `packages/flannel/` and `packages/flannel-watchdog/` directories

 0. Replace flannel specific templates in this directory [`jobs/cni-plugin/templates`](https://github.com/cloudfoundry-incubator/netman-release/tree/master/jobs/cni-plugin/templates)
 	- Remove the templates `flannel-watchdog.json.erb`, `flannel-watchdog_ctl.erb`, `flanneld_ctl.erb`.
 	- Replace `30-flannel.conf.erb` with the config for your CNI plugin.

-	- Change the reference to this file under the `templates` key in the [spec](https://github.com/cloudfoundry-incubator/netman-release/tree/master/jobs/cni-plugin/spec) file.
+0. Remove the contents of this file [`jobs/cni-plugin/monit`](https://github.com/cloudfoundry-incubator/netman-release/tree/master/jobs/cni-plugin/monit)

 0. Replace flannel specific config in this file [`jobs/cni-plugin/spec`](https://github.com/cloudfoundry-incubator/netman-release/tree/master/jobs/cni-plugin/spec)
+	- Change the reference to the `30-flannel.conf.erb` file under the `templates` key.
+	- Remove `flannel` and `flannel-watchdog` under the `packages` key.
-	- Remove lines containing `cni-plugin.flannel` or `flannel-watchdog`
+	- Remove lines containing `cni-plugin.flannel`, `cni-plugin.etcd_endpoints` or `flannel-watchdog` under the `properties` key.
 	- For more info on **bosh jobs** read [this](http://bosh.io/docs/jobs.html).
+0. Remove the references to `flannel` and `flannel-watchdog` from [`scripts/sync-package-specs`](https://github.com/cloudfoundry-incubator/netman-release/tree/master/scripts/sync-package-specs#L42-L46)

-0. Make the corresponding changes to your bosh manifest from previous step
+0. Make the corresponding config changes to your bosh manifest
+	- Setting the config in your deployment is done through the deployment manifest [properties](http://bosh.io/docs/deployment-manifest.html#properties).
 	- If you're using the provided manifest generation templates be sure to make the necessary changes.
+	- If you want to deploy using the [netman-bare](https://github.com/cloudfoundry-incubator/netman-release/blob/master/bosh-lite/deployments/netman-bare.yml) manifest, just add any config specified in `jobs/cni-plugin/spec` under the `properties` key.

+###Installing the plugin
+To install your CNI plugin you will need to add the executable to the bosh packaging script in [`packages/runc-cni/packaging`](https://github.com/cloudfoundry-incubator/netman-release/tree/master/packages/runc-cni/packaging).
+This will contain the plugin directory where RUNC-CNI will be looking when it is invoking CNI plugins.
+By default the CNI plugins should end up in `/var/vcap/packages/runc-cni/bin/` on the host VM.

+For more info on **bosh packaging scripts** read [this](http://bosh.io/docs/packages.html#create-a-packaging-script)

+###Getting the CNI config
+This requires modifications to the cni-plugin [job](https://github.com/cloudfoundry-incubator/netman-release/tree/master/jobs/cni-plugin).
+The cni-plugin job contains the config for the netman-agent CNI handler as well as some flannel specific config.
+To use your own plugin remove all the flannel specific config (fields beginning with `cni-plugin.flannel` or `flannel-watchdog`) from the spec file `jobs/cni-plugin/spec` and replace with your plugin specific config.

+In the templates directory, include whatever config file is needed for your CNI plugin.
+Then under the templates key in the spec file make sure that the config file ends up in `config/cni/<your-config>.conf`.

+For more info on **bosh jobs** read [this](http://bosh.io/docs/jobs.html).

-	- Setting the config in your deployment is done through the deployment manifest [properties](http://bosh.io/docs/deployment-manifest.html#properties).
+The properties specified in the spec file are configured via the bosh deployment manifest [properties](http://bosh.io/docs/deployment-manifest.html#properties).

 ## Testing the policy server
 To accept: